Timeshare: Cancellation of a timeshare contract

 Timeshare sales are often high pressure and fast moving.
 Some people sign a contract, then want to cancel it shortly thereafter.

-U.S. Federal Trade Commission mandates a "cooling off period" that allows people to cancel some types of purchases without penalty within three days.
+The U.S. Federal Trade Commission mandates a "cooling-off period" that allows people to cancel some types of purchases without penalty within three days.
 Additionally, almost all U.S. states have laws that specifically govern cancellation of timeshare contracts.
 In Florida, a new timeshare owner can cancel the purchase within ten days.
 The law differs by jurisdiction as to whether out-of-state purchasers are subject to the rescission period of their state of residence, or the rescission period of the state where the timeshare purchase was made.

 Another common practice is to have the prospective buyer sign a "cancellation waiver", using it as an excuse to lower the price of the timeshare in exchange for the buyer waiving cancellation rights (or paying a penalty, such as losing 10% of the purchase price, if the sale is cancelled).
 However, such a waiver is not legally enforceable anywhere in Mexico or the United States.

 There are companies that specialize in timeshare cancellation, although some cancellation companies are suspected of fraud.

 Resale market

 Market value

 A resale value of a timeshare unit varies between the timeshare systems and properties.
 While it's possible for certain units in certain timeshare systems to appreciate in value over time, this is a rather rare event.
 Most properties in most timeshare systems are worth a fraction of the original price after the purchase, and often carry no value at all.

 Deeds with severe restrictions on resale are typically given out for free.
 For example, upon resale of most Holiday Inn Club Vacations properties, the new owner can no longer use the allotted point value to make reservations at any HICV resort.
 They are limited to their home resort only, and booking window is shorter.

 Deeds with no resale restrictions may carry some resale value, depending on the location, season, unit size, or the allotted points value.
 For example, large units in mountain resorts during ski season and large penthouse units in popular destinations will have some resale value.
-Likewise, small units in destinations saturated by timeshares, or with expensive maintenance fees compared to the value of offered points in their respective system, will have no resale value at all.
+Conversely, small units in destinations saturated by timeshares, or with expensive maintenance fees compared to the value of offered points in their respective system, will have no resale value at all.